Chapter 4 : Jolt

 She nodded, speechless, her mouth turning dry as she stepped outside.
-Her heart plummeted with the realization that the streets in which she stood, grey and solemn and bustling with fearsome faces rather than joy—was Diagon alley.
+Her heart plummeted with the realization that the streets in which she stood, grey and solemn and bustling with fearsome faces—was Diagon alley.

 Disregarding the tell-all Weasley hair, there was absolutely nothing distinctive about Rose.
-Her eyes the unremarkable color of mud, her facial features not unappealing but easily forgettable— sparsely powdered with freckles, and her body the archetype of a standard lean figure.
-Unlike Albus, with his striking good looks and enigmatic sensuality and always towering presence, who was able to turn heads simply upon entering a room and stir unwholesome feelings in the other gender, creating a general sense of awe—Rose faded into the background.
+Her eyes the unremarkable color of mud, her facial features not unappealing but easily forgettable— sparsely powdered with freckles—and her body standard and lean.
+Unlike Albus, with his striking good looks and always towering presence, who was able to turn heads simply upon entering a room—Rose faded into the background.
 She could morph through any group of people, shifting and passing seamlessly through conversations and facades and attitudes.
 Clothes changed, and she transformed from scared-shitless adolescent to respectable authority figure to blank face in the crowd.